benjaminmetzler/OpenRemoteHub/documentation/json_format.md

 # Introduction

-OpenRemoteHub state is determined by the loaded mode file.
+OpenRemoteHub state is determined by the loaded activity file.
 This is independent of the current state of the controlled devices.

 OpenRemoteHub uses a json formatted file to store and configure the remote depending on the button pressed on the remote.
 The objects are named after the scancode received by OpenRemoteHub.
 For instance the `Enter` key will have a scancode of `28`.
 Each object will contain key:value pairs defining the action and any required key:value pairs.
 The valid keys are listed below.